SINGAPORE IS A TINY COUNTRY WITH A VORACIOUS APPETITE, AS BERNARD O’RIORDAN DISCOVERED.

 A big plate of thick rice and egg noodles, known as Char Kway Teow, will set you back just SG$5 at Food Street Fried Kway Teow Mee (Stall No 8), while the juiciest beef, lamb and chicken satay sticks I’ve had were from Old Airport Road Satay Bee Hoon and BBQ Steamboat (Stall No 2).

-While you’re in Chinatown, stop by the Maxwell Food Centre which is popular with locals and tourists alike.
+While you’re in Chinatown, stop by the Maxwell Food Centre which is popular with locals and tourists alike, and just a short walk from Chinatown MRT.

 For many people, this is the place to indulge in Hainanese Chicken Rice, considered one of Singapore’s national dishes.
 In Singapore, most food outlets, from hawker stalls to the high-end restaurants, sell Hainanese Chicken Rice.